AliFareed0009/Ansible-for-DevOps/README.md

     1. Adhoc Commands

-    nsible all -a "df -h" -u ubuntu ansible servers -a "uptime" -u ubuntu
+    ansible all -a "df -h" -u ubuntu ansible servers -a "uptime" -u ubuntu